How to Get a Graduate Job in London

 Try to keep describe your experience in terms of your achievements and skills, not responsibilities, and keep the format clear, with headings and enough white space to make the good stuff stand out.
 The more the reader can take in in those precious 6 seconds, the better.

-As for what to exclude?
-It’s been found that in the UK CVs with photos are thrown on the ‘no’ pile 88% of the time, while any spelling or grammar errors will be the end of the process for you too.
-Google yourself and see what you can do to clean up your online image as well.
+It’s been found that in the UK any spelling or grammar errors on CVs will be the end of the process.
+Not just this, but its important to Google yourself and see what you can do to clean up your online image as well.
 Most hiring managers will do exactly the same thing…

 One thing that will always stand out on a graduate CV is someone who has taken their career into their own hands.

-Whether this is setting up a blog to show your writing ability, building your own website or even starting up your own small company, any kind of proactive approach is likely to go down well with a whole range of employers.
+Whether this is directly getting in touch with businesses, setting up a blog to show your writing ability, building your own website or even starting up your own small company.
+Any kind of proactive approach is likely to go down well with a whole range of employers.

 It’s a particularly good approach if you feel like your CV has a bit too much blank space.
 This way, you make your own experience.